halftermeyer/neo4j-7g-healthcare-pro-fraud-detection/README.md

 It contains data about healthcare professionals and the way they interact between each other and with patients (Beneficiary in the insurance company perspective).
 The dataset is built from a KNN graph of users using euclidian distance between their GPS coordinate.
 The probability of an interaction between to actors of the network decreases with the distance.

+If there's a need to dive deep in how the graph is built, a similar -- but somehow different as it's a randomized process -- graph can be rebuilt with [this material](./ingestion/).

 ## Database presentation

 #### In the same database lives the data for several use cases: